avichauhan11/eloquence-base/README.md

 **Check the [documentation](https://github.com/jarektkaczyk/eloquence/wiki) for installation and usage info, [website](http://softonsofa.com/tag/eloquence/) for examples and [API reference](http://jarektkaczyk.github.io/eloquence-api)**

 Modification:
- - By ASC Softwares for Compitability with `gazsp/baum`
+ - By ACS Softech for Compitability with `gazsp/baum`